 To compare the cost of buying a cool container with leasing a cool container, we’ll use a simple example.

 A small airline uses RKN cool containers to carry out on average 10 shipments of perishable products a year.
 Each shipment is a round trip taking no more than five days.
-Unfortunately, the nearest ULD leasing company has no presence at the airport of origin.
+Unfortunately, the nearest ULD or air cargo container leasing company has no presence at the airport of origin.
 Therefore, if the airline decides to lease the cool container, it must pick it up from another airport 200km away.

 Our financial comparison below takes into consideration the lease cost, the purchase price, the transportation costs, the cost of cooling, the battery costs and the average repair costs.
 We’ll assume that the RKNs are never damaged so surcharges are not included in the leasing solution.

 Disclaimer: calculations based on figures available at service providers websites.
 Average maintenance is estimated on € 200.
 Delivery is based on situation where service provider is not located on the airport of origin.
 Initial purchase price based on substantial amount of RKN containers ordered

 In this particular situation, the breakeven point is reached after just 15 shipments.
 In other words, if the airline bought rather than leased its cool container, it would start saving money after 18 months (even quicker than that if the containers were damaged in any way and surcharges are imposed).

 Since the average lifespan of an RKN cool container is between eight and ten years, savings can add up significantly over the entire lifetime of the asset.
 Of course, entering your own variables may well produce a different result.
 But this example does serve as a useful illustration.